PranjalAgni/MoodCafeTask/README.md

 MongoDB

 ** Installation **
-Just run a command <npm install> and it will install all the dependencies.
+Just run the command *npm install* and it will install all the dependencies.

 ** Design Patterns **